iuriineves/sn0wfrogs-capybaras/README.md

 ## Features
 ### Capybaras:
-- Capybaras are new mods found in mangrove swamps and swamps.
-They will spawn anywhere on those, but will spawn way more frequently at Capybara's Paradise, also found in mangrove swamps.
+- Capybaras are new mods found in swamps, mangrove swamps and river biomes.
+They will spawn anywhere on those, usually in groups of 3-4 capybaras, but will spawn way more frequently at Capybara's Paradise, also found in mangrove swamps.
 - Capybaras will follow you if you hold a melon slice.
 It also allows you to breed them.
 - Capybaras are semi-aquatic animals, so they spawn more often near water bodies.
 However, they do not need water in order to survive.
-### Capybara's Paradise:
+### Capybaras' Paradise:
 - A new structure found in mangroove swamps.
 Here, capybaras spawn more often than in the rest of the swamp, and they'll also stay closer to these structures.
 - You'll find lots of watermelons scattered around, as well as small ponds with thermal springs, currently being the only way to obtain this new block.
 ### Mandarins:
 - Mandarin bushes:
   - Despite being totally not realistic, mandarin bushes are the way to get the new fruit.
   - You can find mandarins, mandarin leaves and flowering mandarin leaves in these bushes.
-Breaking the leaves has a chance at dropping mandarins, much like apples drop from oak leaves.
+  - These bushes only spawn on the plains biome, so make sure to gather some saplings to plant them anywhere else you might want to have it.
 - Mandarin:
   - A new food type.
-Eating this will gives 2 hunger points + the "Sweetened" effect for 5 seconds.
+Eating this will give you 2 hunger points + the "Sweetened" status effect for 5 seconds.
-  - You can put a mandarin on a capybara's head by right clicking them while holding it.
+  - You can put a mandarin on a capybara's head by right clicking them while holding a mandarin.
+- Mandarin leaves:
+  - A new decorative block that when broken, has a chance at dropping either mandarins, a mandarin bush sapling, or sticks.
+  - This block has a second variant, the flowering mandarin leaves, only being visually different.

 ### Thermal springs:
 - A new decorative block.
-Thermal springs are capybaras' hotspots (no pun intended), as they are attracted to it.
-- This block emits steam particles from the every water block in a 5 block radius.
-If there's water below it, it will essentially become a geyser.
+This block emits steam particles from the water blocks above it in a 5 block radius.
+- If there's water below it, the thermal spring essentially becomes a geyser, shooting steam particles up.
+- The only way to find this block is to find a Capybaras' Paradise structure, where the ponds will have this block at the bottom of them.
+- The particles are a bit performance intensive, so use these sparingly (spacing them 10 block apart should give you the most use out of them).
 ### Sweetened:
 - A new effect.
 While having this effect, all food gives you 50% more hunger points (1.5x).
-For golden apples and enchanted golden apples, you'll get 50% more hearts.
+For golden apples and enchanted golden apples, as well as the 50% more hunger points, you'll also get 2 more absorption hearts (4 health points).
-- This effect is only obtainable through eating mandarins.
+- This effect is only obtainable through eating mandarins, and it only has a single level.

 ## FAQ